 People often ask us: Does Santa use Meisterplan?
 We can’t officially confirm that (NDA and all that).
 But it’s certainly possible, assuming he’s got a heated mouse and keyboard at the North Pole.
-So let’s just imagine he does, because without professional portfolio and resource management, the workshop would be pure chaos.
+So let’s just imagine he does, because without professional portfolio and resource managementResource ManagementWhen it comes to resource management, the focus is on the optimal planning, coordination and monitoring of resources.
+The term “resources” includes things like employees, budgets, materials and time., the workshop would be pure chaos.

 Project Prioritization: More Than Just Sorting Wish Lists